this picture and the next two courtesy of Petr Řezáč

-One of its former inhabitants, Frantiska Blechová (1911-2001), has become known because she transformed the garden in front of her house into a fairytale art environment.
+One of its former inhabitants, Frantiska Blechová (1911-2001), has become known because from around 1970 on she transformed the garden in front of her house into a fairytale art environment.

 Blechová used to dress some of the sculptures with appropriate clothing, depending upon the season.

-She also created the tombstone for her grave on the local graveyard.
+She also decorated the facade and the interior walls of the house with large scale paintings and she designed and constructed the tombstone for her grave on the local graveyard.